Youth With A Mission

 Youth With A Mission (typically shortened YWAM, generally pronounced /ˈwaɪwæm/) is an interdenominational Christian mission organization with a focus on missionary work and training for Christian missions.

 Founded by American missionary Loren Cunningham and his wife Darlene Cunningham in 1960, YWAM's stated purpose is to "know God and to make Him known".
 The organization pioneered self-funded short-term missions conducted by young people.
 Today, while maintaining its original youth-oriented ethos, the group has expanded its membership for those of older ages as well.
 While the efficacy and safety of YWAM's short-term missions has been called into question, the organization trains upwards of 25,000 short-term missions volunteers annually, accepting participants from across all Christian denominations, including Catholicism via its Kerygma Ministry.

 Despite initial criticism for its unconventional approach, YWAM grew rapidly, becoming non-denominational in 1964 and establishing short-term volunteer teams, vocational missions, and training schools.
 Key milestones included the creation of the School of Evangelism in Switzerland (1969), the foundation of the University of the Nations, and the launch of Mercy Ships in 1978.
 By the 2000s, YWAM had over 11,000 staff from more than 130 countries, with programs extending into disaster relief, youth ministries, evangelism at international sporting events, and global partnerships with Christian organizations.

 YWAM operates a range of programs including evangelism through sports, music, and drama, extensive training through the University of the Nations, and humanitarian aid via Mercy Ministries, Homes of Hope, and ship-based outreaches.
-The organization emphasizes the “Seven Mountain Mandate,” aiming to influence society’s key sectors, though this has drawn theological and political criticism.
-YWAM has faced controversies involving allegations of spiritual and financial abuse, sexual misconduct, and doctrinal concerns.
+The organization emphasizes the “Seven Mountain Mandate,” aiming to influence society's key sectors, though this has drawn theological and political criticism.
+YWAM has faced controversies involving allegations of spiritual and financial abuse, physical mistreatment, sexual misconduct, and doctrinal concerns.
 Its missionaries have also faced dangers abroad, including shootings, imprisonments, and kidnappings.
 It organizes events such as The Send to mobilize Christians worldwide.